-In a city as famous as San Francisco, it's hard to image that there are still a few hidden gems.
+In a city as famous as San Francisco, it's hard to imagine that there are still a few hidden gems.
 But there still are some and I'm here to help you find them.
-Many are easy to find in the heart of the city and easy to find.
-However, a few are off the beaten path, but they are worth the time and effort to find them.
+Many are in the heart of the city and easy to find.
+Others are off the beaten path, but they are worth the time and effort to find them.

 All attractions and activities on this list are open to the public.

-Many people stop by City Hall to admire its gorgeous golden dome, but they don't realize they are welcome to also take a look inside.
+Many people stop by City Hall to admire its architecture and gorgeous golden dome from the outside, but they don't realize they are also welcome to take a look inside.

 After you enter, you can take a look at the interior of the dome (from the first floor) and its beautiful marble staircase.
 You will also find the head of a 70-foot statue that was part of the last City Hall (destroyed during the 1906 earthquake and fire).

-Some of my favorite times to visit are during the winter months when the Magnolias are in bloom (December - March) and in the late spring when several flowers show their beautiful colors (April - May).
+Some of my favorite times to visit are during the winter months when the magnolias are in bloom (December - March) and in the late spring when several other flowers show their beautiful colors (April - May).

 Address: 1199 9th Avenue in Golden Gate Park